PDF: File format

 Within each page, there are one or multiple content streams that describe the text, vector and images being drawn on the page.
 The content stream is stack-based, similar to PostScript.

 There are two layouts to the PDF files: non-linearized (not "optimized") and linearized ("optimized").
 Non-linearized PDF files can be smaller than their linear counterparts, though they are slower to access because portions of the data required to assemble pages of the document are scattered throughout the PDF file.
 Linearized PDF files (also called "optimized" or "web optimized" PDF files) are constructed in a manner that enables them to be read in a Web browser plugin without waiting for the entire file to download, since all objects required for the first page to display are optimally organized at the start of the file.
 PDF files may be optimized using Adobe Acrobat software or QPDF.

+Page dimensions are not limited by the format itself.
+However, Adobe Acrobat imposes a limit of 15 million by 15 million inches, or 225000000000000 sqin, an area slightly larger than Tajikistan.

 Imaging model

 The basic design of how graphics are represented in PDF is very similar to that of PostScript, except for the use of transparency, which was added in PDF 1.4.

 PDF graphics use a device-independent Cartesian coordinate system to describe the surface of a page.
 A PDF page description can use a matrix to scale, rotate, or skew graphical elements.
 A key concept in PDF is that of the graphics state, which is a collection of graphical parameters that may be changed, saved, and restored by a page description.
 PDF has (as of version 2.0) 25 graphics state properties, of which some of the most important are: